melias122/dnsctl/README.md

 # dnsctl

-A simple tool to automate updating of dynamic dns
+A simple tool to automate updating of dynamic dns.

-For know, only supports DigitalOcean as registrar
+For know, only supports DigitalOcean as registrar.

+to install: `go get github.com/Richard87/dnsctl`

 `./dnsctl --hostname host.example.com --token <DIGITAL_OCEAN_TOKEN>`